 \section{Behaviour of the fitting parameters}

-After mathematically fitting the behaviour of Compensation temperatures with dilution in Section \ref{subsubsec_systematics}, here we will discuss how the fitting parameters behave as we vary the independent variables.
-After finding a reliable fitting function, if the set of parameters trn out to be well-behaved, the description then becomes indeed a good one.
+After mathematically fitting the behaviours of the Compensation temperatures with dilution in Section \ref{subsubsec_systematics}, here we will discuss how the fitting parameters behave as we vary the independent variables.
+After finding a reliable fitting function, if the set of parameters turns out to be well-behaved, the description then becomes indeed a good one.

 For the ABA type of trilayered stacking, in Figure \ref{fig_15_aba_param}, we see the parameters $p_{1}$ and $r_{1}$ can be modelled by simple functions: (a) exponential and (b) linear.
 For the AAB type of trilayered stacking, in Figure \ref{fig_16_aab_param}, the parameters $p_{2}$ and $r_{2}$ can be similarly modelled by: (a) exponential and (b) quadratic functions.
-All these choices are definitely \textit{not unique} \cite{Press} but they provide us with a very simple yet complete way into the behaviour of the compensation temperatures for both the configurations.
-The fitting formula are all mentioned within the figures.
+All these choices are \textit{not unique} \cite{Press} but they provide us with a very simple yet complete way into the behaviours of the compensation temperatures for both configurations.
+The fitting formulae are all mentioned within the figures.